15 Things to do in Ghent, Belgium (with hidden gems)

 Stroll through Gravensteen Castle

 First up is the iconic Gravensteen Castle.
-This medieval fortress looks like it popped right out of a fairy tale, complete with towers, a moat, and even a torture chamber!
-Don’t miss the view from the top – it’s worth the climb.
+This medieval fortress built in the 12th century transports visitors back to the medieval era, complete with towers, a moat, and even a torture chamber.

 Admire St. Bavo’s Cathedral

-Next, head over to St. Bavo’s Cathedral.
-This stunning piece of Gothic architecture is home to the famous Ghent Altarpiece.
 The cathedral’s interior is just as impressive as its exterior, with intricate stained glass windows, beautiful artwork, and marvelous craftsmanship seen in the detailed sculptures.
 It’s truly a stunning masterpiece of Gothic architecture as we all love them.
+Even the chapel side rooms hide incredible gems, including works by renowned artists like Rubens.

 Pro tip: the altarpiece has a cool hidden panel that reveals more art when opened.